Breast Reconstruction Revision

 Breast reconstruction has become increasingly complex, with numerous reconstructive options—including immediate versus delayed, autologous versus expander/implant, or Direct to Implant (DTI)—and not all patients find themselves pleased with their final results.
 This may simply be due to a less-than-optimal outcome, complications following surgery (including poor healing), or both.
 Patients might also be unhappy due to asymmetry, discomfort, size, scarring, or some combination of all of the above.
 Additionally, women with implant-based reconstruction might experience tightness or discomfort, and even pain and distortion due to capsular contracture—a condition wherein scar tissue develops around their saline-filled or silicone gel-filled breast implant(s).
 Many different options are available to address any and all problems that a patient might be encountering after her breast reconstruction is complete.

-Charleston plastic surgeons Craig Rowin, MD and Ram Kalus, MD have extensive experience in all aspects of breast reconstruction, as well as breast reconstruction revision surgery.
-After an in-depth evaluation of your medical history and a physical examination, Dr. Rowin and Dr. Kalus can determine the best options for improving a patient’s situation based on her unique concerns.
+Craig Rowin, MD – our Charleston plastic surgeon – has extensive experience in all aspects of breast reconstruction, as well as breast reconstruction revision surgery.
+After an in-depth evaluation of your medical history and a physical examination, Dr. Rowin can determine the best options for improving a patient’s situation based on her unique concerns.

 Why Revise a Previous Breast Reconstruction?